malmostad/intranet-dashboard/README.md

 # Intranet Dashboard

 The Intranet Dashboard, “Min sida”, is City of Malmö’s personalized intranet front.
-Information and tools on the dashboard are targeted for the employee based on roles and her own preferences.
+News and tools on the dashboard are targeted for the employee based on roles and her own preferences.
 The dashboards core functionality is:

 * Targeted and user selected news from the organization and external resources.
-* Searchable employee information with data compiled from other systems and a self service interface where the employees can update their information.
-Integration with Aastra CMG.
+* Staff directory with searchable employee information with data compiled from other systems and a self service interface where the employees can update their information.
 * Direct access to tools and applications based on the user’s roles and profile.
 * User managed portrait pictures.
 The system acts as an avatar service for other intranet systems.